brevetech/breve_drf_template/README.md

 ## CORS Policy

 This template uses `django-cors-headers` middleware for cors handling.
 The configuration is set up in `CORS_ORIGIN_ALLOW_ALL` key at `settings.base`, set `False` as default.
 Change it to `True` for development purposes when using SPA frontends and third party consumers.

+## Github Actions CI Workflow

+This template includes a basic Github Actions CI Workflow.
+It's disabled by default; to enable it, go to `.github/workflows/ci.yml` and toggle comment in all file lines.